How to Stop Spending Money (and Actually Make It Stick)

 Know your daily spending limit.

-Check-in with your budget often.
+Check in with your budget regularly.

 Give yourself some fun money.